Gain global experience and learn about design history visiting two contrasting European cities

-Our trip begins in Berlin, a city that is the birthplace for modern design and theory.
-Berlin was the home to the Bauhaus and many influential designers.
+Our trip begins in Berlin, a city that is the birthplace for modern design aesthetic and theory, home to the Bauhaus and many influential designers.
 Berlin houses a vast array of museums, landmarks and monuments that will provide students with not only subject matter and content, but also context, inspiration and reflection on the birthplace of modern design.
-They will explore the many changes and transformations Berlin has endured over the last century, learning about World War II and the impact of the Cold War.
+They will explore the many changes and transformations Berlin has endured over the last century.
 Students will spend 6 days in Berlin before traveling to Prague, a city that is immensely different, but only a short 175 miles away.
 Prague is one of the oldest cities in Europe and is an amazing site, as the medieval city center is virtually intact following World War II.

 May 15th - Travel overnight to Berlin, Germany

 May 16th - Check in to hostel, group dinner